Waxolunist/circlescms/content/blog/responsive-grid-with-stylus-support.md

 I found the [csswizardry-grids](https://github.com/csswizardry/csswizardry-grids).
 The system is very easy to use and implement into an existing application.
 That obsoletes my 960-stylus port.
 I will share this port as a gist [here](https://gist.github.com/Waxolunist/5635811).

 I will definitely use the new grid system in a lot of future projects, because it fits the SMACSS concept perfectly.
+The complete overworked design will soon be available on my site.